 How to make Instant Pot Shepherd’s Pie

-Since we are using stackable pans insert, making this Shepherd’s Pie is really easy.
+Since we are using stackable pans insert, making this recipe is really easy.
 It actually becomes “dump and start” Instant Pot dinner.
 Unlike other recipes online, there’s no need to sauté the meat first.

-- Mix all the ingredients for the meat in one pan.
+- Mix all the ingredients for the meat layer in one pan.

-- Add all the ingredients for the potatoes in another pan.
+- Add all the ingredients for the potato layer in another pan.

-- Stack in Instant Pot with 2 cups cold water and cook.
+- Place the stackable inserts into Instant Pot with 2 cups cold water and cook.

 - Once cooked, mash the potatoes.